Breadcrumb

 There are many types of allergies.
 Some of the more common ones include:

-- Food allergies, which are more common in children than adults.
+- Food allergies.
+They are more common in children than adults.
 Food allergies are most common in people who have an inherited tendency to develop allergic conditions.
 These people are more likely to have asthma and other allergies.
-For more information, see the topic Food Allergies.

 - Medicine allergies.
 Many prescription and non-prescription medicines can cause an allergic reaction.
-Allergic reactions are common and unpredictable.
-The seriousness of the allergic reaction caused by a certain medicine will vary.
+These reactions are common and unpredictable.

 - Allergies to insect venom.
 When you are stung by an insect, poisons and other toxins in the insect's venom enter your skin.
-It is normal to have some swelling, redness, pain, and itching at the site of a sting.
+It's normal to have some swelling, redness, pain, and itching at the site of a sting.
 An allergic reaction to the sting occurs when your body's immune system overreacts to the venom of stinging insects.
-For more information, see the topic Allergies to Insect Stings.

-- Allergies to animals, which are more likely to cause breathing problems than skin problems.
+- Allergies to animals.
+These are more likely to cause breathing problems than skin problems.
 You may be allergic to your pet's dead skin (dander), urine, dried saliva, or hair.

 - Allergies to natural rubber (latex).
 Some people develop allergic reactions after repeated contact with latex, especially latex gloves.

 - Allergies that develop from exposure to a particular inhaled substance in the workplace.
-These are called occupational asthma.
+These allergies may be called occupational asthma.

 - Allergies to cosmetics, such as artificial nails, hair extensions, and henna tattoos.

-Seasonal allergies show up at the same time of the year every year and are caused by exposure to pollens from trees, grasses, or weeds.
-Hay fever is the most common seasonal allergy.
+Seasonal allergies show up at the same time of the year every year.
+They are caused by exposure to pollens from trees, grasses, or weeds.

 Allergies that occur for more than 9 months out of the year are called perennial allergies.

-Year-round symptoms (chronic allergies) are most likely to occur from exposure to animal dander, house dust, or mould.
+Year-round symptoms (chronic allergies) can occur from exposure to animal dander, house dust, or mould.

 Health Tools